 Sure.
 A cynic would say it's all consumerism gone mad.
 But in the age of the mega-conglomerate, I believe recognizing the contribution of the small businesses that offer our communities a healthy dose of human connection with our shopping experience is like the elusive "gift with purchase."
 No one needs to buy music records, comic books or even beautiful tomes of fiction and nonfiction, but they do improve our quality of life.
 And what better way is there to make that experience even more engaging than to purchase those items from small businesses where we can see the human side of our transaction and watch them breathe life into our neighborhoods and cities?

 I should confess that my defense of this day dedicated to consumerism is a bit biased.
-I’ve worked in an independent bookstore that is no longer with us.
+I've worked in an independent bookstore that is no longer with us.
 (A Portrait of a Bookstore shuttered its doors in the San Fernando Valley after 26 years back in 2012.)
-And someday, I hope to again.
-And maybe, if I get all my ducks in a row, I’ll even own my own bookstore too.
-But until then, I’ll be happy to support the local — and faraway — institutions that make the book buying experience one of the richer endeavors in life.
+And someday, I hope to work in one again.
+And maybe, if I get all my ducks in a row, I'll even own my own bookstore too.
+But until then, I'll be happy to support the local -- and faraway -- institutions that make the book buying experience one of the richer endeavors in life.

 With that in mind, allow me to share my secret shame.
 Like a lot of people with long To Be Read lists, I admit I haven't read everything I've purchased from independent bookstores.
 Sometimes, life has other plans, and your desire to sit down with that new or used bounded wonder doesn't always come to fruition as soon as you hoped.
 So in an effort to light a fire under myself and remind me that I have plenty on my bookshelf to keep me busy, here are some of gems from the indie librairies that I totally plan to get to ... some day soon.